smartfrendigital/mobile-test/README.md

 Deliverables
 ------------

-The problem must be solved using any language familiar to you.
-NodeJS & Java are preferred.
+The problem must be solved using reactNative, swift, kotlin or java android.

 All solutions must be delivered in git repository form.
 Github and bitbucket links are preferred.